emkhv/FAANG_around/Amazon_2_hard.md

 **`prime` cte:**
  - Count the sum of the square feet all Prime items are taking together
  - See how many times we can fit that sum in the warehouse, hence finding the `prime_item_count`(Now we know how many of each prime item we need to take).
- - Count how much space is left for the Non-Prime items.(Yes, all non-prime items CAN fit in this space, this is bizzare to me as well)
+ - Count how much space is left for the Non-Prime items (Yes, all non-prime items CAN fit in this space, this is bizarre to me as well).

 **Main query:**

  (We are going to use the `prime` cte in this one, but I will not join it in the `FROM` statement as expected.
-Insted, we are going to extract everything separately, using it as a warehouse lol.)
+Instead, we are going to extract everything separately, using it as a warehouse lol.)

-We expect two rows to pop as an output and we already have the data they will display, so we can just select the string we need directrly.
+We expect two rows to pop as an output and we already have the data they will display, so we can just select the string we need directly.
-This is a very widely used technique.As I understand when there is a big calculation invoved and you don't want to overcomplicate the query, this method makes it both readable and light.
+This is a very widely used technique.
+As I understand when there is a big calculation involved and you don't want to overcomplicate the query, this method makes it both readable and light.

  - Select 'prime_eligible' string
  - Count all prime items that will be stored
  - Union 'not_prime' row
  - Select 'not_prime' string
  - Count all the not_prime items that will be stored(Here we use the second part of the cte `prime`, as we store the `space_left` there, we will
-1. Count the sum of the square feet all Non-Prime items are taking together
+      - Count the sum of the square feet all Non-Prime items are taking together
-2. See how many times we can fit that sum in the warehouse, hence finding the `non_prime_item_count`
+      - See how many times we can fit that sum in the warehouse, hence finding the `non_prime_item_count`
-3. Multiply it by the total_count
+      - Multiply it by the unique non-prime items count to know the total Non-Prime items total )
-   )

-That's all I guess, looks much simple.
-That desscription was a disaster :v
+Looks much simpler.
+That description was a disaster :v

 ## SQL Query

-Here's the SQL query to solve the problem:

 ```sql
 -- Create a Common Table Expression (CTE) named 'prime' to calculate the number of prime items and the remaining space